joshuabmoore/MPSTime.jl/README.md

 # MPSTime.jl

-MPSTime is a Julia package for learning the joint probability distribution of time series directly from data using matrix product state (MPS) methods inspired by quantum many-body physics.
+__MPSTime__ is a Julia package for learning the joint probability distribution of time series directly from data using matrix-product state (MPS) methods inspired by quantum many-body physics.
 It provides a unified formalism for classifying unseen data, as well as imputing gaps in time-series data, which regularly occur in real-world datasets due to sensor failure, routine maintenance, or other problems.

 ## Installation
 This is not yet a registered Julia package, but it will be soon (TM)!
 In the meantime, you can install it directly from github: